Quantum Cellular Automata: The Group, the Space, and the Spectrum: Introduction

 \textbf{Conventions and Notations.} Throughout the paper, the Cartesian product of metric spaces is equipped with the $L^\infty$-metric.
 All commutative rings $R$ are assumed to be unital.
 Any subalgebra is understood to be unital, i.e., to share the same unit as the ambient algebra.
 We write $\operatorname{Mat}(R^n)$ for the algebra of $n \times n$ matrices over $R$, which we refer to as a \emph{full matrix algebra} (or simply a \emph{matrix algebra}).
 We denote by $\operatorname{Mat}_R$ the groupoid of full matrix algebras over $R$, and by $\operatorname{Az}(R)$ the groupoid of Azumaya $R$-algebras. \\

 \textbf{Acknowledgements.} We thank Jonathan Block for his hospitality at Penn during BY’s visit and for introducing the two authors to each other.
 We are grateful to Michael Freedman for his foundational work on QCA \cite{freedman2022immersions}, which strongly shaped our perspective.
 We thank Daniel Krashen for helpful discussions on algebraic details, especially concerning Lemma~\ref{lem::centralizer}, Lemma~\ref{lem::tensor_splitting}, Corollary~\ref{cor::tensor_factor_splitting}, and Lemma~\ref{lem::tensor_complement_exist}.
 We thank Agn\`{e}s Beaudry for extensive comments and suggestions on the early draft.
+We thank Ulrich Bunke, Dan Freed, Matthias Ludewig, and Tomer Schlank for helpful conversations.

 MJ thanks Mark Behrens and Mona Merling for many helpful conversations and their extensive support throughout this project.
 MJ also thanks Michael Freedman for the invitation to speak at Harvard’s Freedman Seminar, Shane Kelly for discussions related to Section~\ref{sec::compute} and for pointing out Remark~\ref{rmk:when_sk_vanish}, and Peter May for discussions concerning \cite{May1977EInfinityRingSpaces}.
-MJ thanks Charles Weibel for helpful conversations, particularly regarding \cite{bass1968algebraic, May1977EInfinityRingSpaces, c80f3555-900f-35b5-ab05-6d397e6a44e6, 951cf383-5a4d-3775-b8b2-0bafd2f162fe, pederson_weibel}, and for helpful comments on the early draft.
+MJ thanks Charles Weibel for helpful conversations, particularly regarding \cite{bass1968algebraic, May1977EInfinityRingSpaces, c80f3555-900f-35b5-ab05-6d397e6a44e6, 951cf383-5a4d-3775-b8b2-0bafd2f162fe, pedersen_weibel}, and for helpful comments on the early draft.

 BY thanks Michael Hopkins and Anton Kapustin for extensive discussions and encouragement throughout this project.
 BY is indebted to Shmuel Weinberger for introducing him to the work of Pedersen and Weibel during a visit to Chicago, which Shmuel kindly arranged.
-BY also thanks Agn\`{e}s Beaudry, Ulrich Bunke, Dan Freed, and Tomer Schlank for stimulating conversations.
 Last but not least, BY benefited from Mike’s chocolate and jokes on numerous occasions.

 MJ is partially supported by the National Science Foundation Graduate Research Fellowship (DGE-2236662).
 BY acknowledges support from the Simons Foundation through the Simons Collaboration on Global Categorical Symmetries.